 How is my shipping cost calculated?

 Our website works with UPS to calculate shipping based on weight of the objects ordered.
 Unfortunately, there is no way to predict the package size required as we carry thousands of products with widely varying dimensions.
-The website is also unable to predict how many packages it will be split into, and instead assumes one order will be shipped in one package.
-Most of the time this doesn’t make a significant difference in cost but occasionally the website will overestimate the shipping charge in check out.
+The website is also unable to predict how many packages it will be split into, and assumes one order will be shipped in one package.
+Most of the time this doesn’t make a significant difference in cost, but occasionally the website will overestimate the shipping charge in check out.
 Main things that affect shipping cost is weight, package dimensions, and shipping location.
-In addition to this, Rovin’s annual volume of packages shipped through ups determines our baseline rates.
-This is largely why we are not able to ship for free or as low of rates as big box companies like amazon.
+In addition to this, Rovin’s annual volume of packages shipped through UPS determines our baseline rates.
+This is largely why we are not able to ship for free or as low of rates as big box companies like Amazon.
 Rest assured, if we ship your package and find you were overcharged for shipping, we will refund the difference asap.

 What is the difference between cone 5 and cone 05?